 Confusion about Fallout

-Fallout is essentially the ash and dirt particles caused by large explosions and/or the demolition of large structures, which was so graphically displayed by the collapse of the World Trade Centers in 2001.
+Fallout is essentially the ash and dirt particles caused by large explosions and/or the demolition of large structures, which was graphically displayed by the collapse of the World Trade Centers in 2001.
 The biological effects of the fallout of dust and microscopic debris on 9/11/2001 were unquestionably horrible.
 Nuclear weapon’s fallout has the added biological hazard of being intensely radioactive.
 It's the instantaneous avalanche of neutrons spewed forth by a nuclear weapon detonation that makes the dispersed dust and debris radioactive.
 Neutron is the only form of radiation which can cause other materials to become radioactive.
-The avalanche of neutrons is the only reason why atomic bomb fallout is radioactive.
-Thus with nuclear fallout, the air is not only fouled by the thick fog of dust, the dust is also significantly radioactive.
+The avalanche of neutrons is the main reason why atomic bomb fallout is so highly radioactive.
+Thus, with nuclear bomb fallout the air is not only fouled by the thick fog of dust, the dust is also significantly radioactive.

 If not fallout, what is radiation?

 Alpha and Beta radiations, on the other hand, are actually tiny atomic particles with electrical charges, which makes their penetrating power very low.
-An Alpha particle is the nucleus of a Helium atom, minus the two electrons normally spinning about it.
+An Alpha particle is the nucleus of a Helium atom, minus the two electrons normally spinning about the inert element.
 The Alpha’s adverse biological effect is the stripping of electrons from the first atoms it comes close to, ionizing the stripped atoms.
-Then, the Alpha becomes the inert gas Helium, which is biologically harmless.
+Then, the Alpha becomes non-radioactive Helium, which is biologically harmless.
 Alphas are very, very active, and because of this they cannot penetrate anything as sheer as a thin sheet of tissue paper.
 Our outer layer of dead skin is an impregnable shield against Alpha radiation.

-The Beta particle is actually a free, highly energized electron.
-When Betas come in contact with anything, even as thin and flimsy as tissue, they are completely “attenuated” (de-energized) and immediately absorbed by the available electron shells of surrounding atoms.
-As with Alpha, our skin is an impregnable shield against Beta radiation.
+The Beta particle is actually a free, highly-energized electron.
+When Betas come in contact with anything as thin as heavy aluminum foil, they are completely “attenuated” (de-energized) and immediately absorbed by the available electron shells of surrounding atoms.
+Low energy Betas can be completely attenuated by generic cellophane.
+Because betas cannot penetrate very well, our skin is a very good shield against Beta radiation.
 It should be noted that the inert gasses, Krypton and Xenon, only release Alpha and Beta radiations.
+These are the two most common radioactive elements released during a nuclear plant's routine operation.
 Because they are chemically inert, these two elements cannot be absorbed into and retained by the body.
 They are essentially an innocuous and harmless "external" exposure source, but not a damaging "internal" exposure source.

 However, if radioactive dust emitting Alphas and Betas is breathed into our lungs, or swallowed, it stays there.
-When and if this happens, the radioactive particles are released directly into living tissue and cellular damage can occur.
+When and if this happens, the radioactive particles are released directly into living tissue and cellular damage can occur, although cellular and DNA repair mechanisms are extremely good at fixing the damage at low exposure levels.
 A Beta is just as potentially damaging as Gamma radiation when absorbed by living tissue.
 What's more, Alpha ionization can be twenty times more damaging to living tissue than Gamma.
 In other words, it’s not only the choking, smothering dust in nuclear bomb fallout we should concern ourselves with, it’s the internally released Betas and Alphas from the ingested dust that can cause additional biological harm.
-With routine power plant radiation releases, however, the inert chemistry of the radioactive elements that are released makes exposure levels vanishingly small.
+With routine power plant radiation releases, however, the inert chemistry of the radioactive elements that are released (without the dust made by a bomb) makes exposure levels vanishingly small.

-So, let’s turn to the radioactive material we can be exposed to from civilian reactors.
+Now, let’s turn to the radioactive material we can be exposed to from civilian reactors.
 First, only those people downwind of the reactor ever find themselves in the path of the reactor plant's atmospheric effluvia (plume).
 This point needs to be emphasized.
-Even in a worst case meltdown from a Western civilian reactor, only those people living downwind will be possibly subjected to an invisible plume.
-People living beyond the borders of the plume will not be exposed.
+Even in a worst case meltdown from a Western civilian reactor, only those people living downwind will be possibly subjected to the invisible plume.
+People living upwind or otherwise beyond the borders of the plume will not be exposed.
 The release of radioactive material will not spread out in all directions at the same time, as would be the case with a nuclear explosion.
-Reactor plant releases will be carried by the wind.
+Reactor plant releases are carried by the wind.

-What about all the Iodine from an accident?
+What about all the Iodine from a nuclear accident?

 There has been considerable press about the possible release of radioactive Iodine from worst case power plant reactor accidents, which could concentrate in the thyroid gland.
 The catastrophe at Chernobyl exacerbated this notion, although such a high Iodine release seems unique to the Chernobyl-type reactor alone.
 Regardless, Thyroid-blocking medication is now routinely distributed to everyone living within 10 miles of an American civilian nuclear reactor…just in case a gargantuan burst of radioactive Iodine is somehow belched from the plant‘s ventilation system.
 This is a practice to prevent thyroid irradiation should there be a worst case accident, and a highly unlikely chain of associated safety air cleanup systems also fail, and the fuel cell is massively damaged in order to release the Iodine, and the ruptured fuel particles finds their way out of the many inches thick, solid steel vessel, and, the released Iodine makes it out of the massive steel and concrete barriers surrounding the reactor itself, and is carried by the wind to populated areas.
 Highly unlikely from a non-Chernobyl-type reactor?
 Yes.
 Absolutely impossible?
 No.

-Unfortunately, there has been one reactor accident that released some 10% of the radioactive material found in the fission product matrix of its severely damaged reactor fuel; Chernobyl.
-While there was no Neutron-Gamma burst like we would have with a bomb, and the amount of subsequent radioactive material released was but a fraction of what would come from nuclear bomb fallout, the accident itself bears a bit more mention here.
-In addition to the Alpha and Beta-emitting inert gassses, considerable Iodine was released, along with dozens of other radioactive elements like Cesium, Barium, and Strontium.
-The Cesium is considered to be the most dangerous of the isotopes that escaped into the atmosphere, because of its lasting existence in the surrounding soil and water within 30 kilometers and downwind of the accident itself.
-Regardless, after more than 25 years following the accident at Chernobyl and initial spawn of some 2,000 thyroid cancers, more than 99% of those cancers have been cured.
+There has been only one reactor accident that released some 10% of the radioactive material found in the fission product matrix of its severely damaged reactor fuel; Chernobyl...Fukushima may have released a tenth of what was spawned by Chernobyl.
+While there was no Neutron-Gamma burst at Chernobyl like we would have with a bomb, and the amount of subsequent radioactive material released was but a fraction of what would come from nuclear bomb fallout, the accident itself bears a bit more mention here.
+In addition to the Alpha and Beta-emitting inert gasses, considerable Iodine was released, along with dozens of other radioactive elements like Cesium, Barium, and Strontium.
+The Cesium is considered to be the most hazardous of the isotopes that escaped into the atmosphere because of its lasting existence in the surrounding soil and water within 30 kilometers and downwind of the accident itself.
+Regardless, after more than 25 years following the accident at Chernobyl and the initial spawn of some 4,000 child-thyroid cancers, more than 99% of those cancers have been cured.
 In addition, no long-term health effects have occurred. (see "Chernobyl Disaster" page)

 Summation: